-- (4) When water temperatures are above $68^{\circ}F$, all personnel handling fish shall take extra care to minimize stress and other impacts on fish. - g.
+- (4) During the summer trucking season, if fish collection numbers begin increasing to where it appears the project will have difficulty transporting the fish with available vehicles, the project shall notify the CENWW Transportation Coordinator immediately.
+The Transportation Coordinator will arrange for additional transport vehicles if possible or prioritize transport/bypass operations between the projects. - (5) When water temperatures are above $68^{\circ}F$, all personnel handling fish shall take extra care to minimize stress and other impacts on fish. - g.
 Facility and Equipment Logbooks and Records: To document collection and transportation activities, the following items will be logged at each dam by either project personnel or state biologists: - (1) Juvenile fish facilities: Records will be maintained recording fish counts by hour, by day, and by species, numbers and species of fish trucked or barged, number and species of fish sampled, descaling rates, and mortality rates.
-Records will be transmitted daily to CENPW for consolidation and transmittal to CENPD.
-Facility personnel will follow standard operating procedures (SOP's), and will note in facility logbooks accomplishment of SOP's at various stations at the collection facilities.
+Records will be transmitted daily to CENWW for consolidation and transmittal to CENWD.
+Facility personnel will follow standard operating procedures (SOPs), and will note in facility logbooks accomplishment of SOPs at various stations at the collection facilities.
 General observations of fish condition and juvenile fish passage will be documented in facility logbooks by state biologists. - shall have a logbook for recording fish loading rates, fish condition, estimated mortalities, area of release, equipment malfunctions, and accomplishment of scheduled work under the SOPs.
 When consecutive loading of trucks or barges occurs at downstream projects, truck drivers or barge riders will record numbers and condition of fish loaded.
 Towboat captains will keep logbooks on towboat activities.
 Barge riders will be authorized as inspectors by the Contracting Officer's Representative to initial entries noting towboat passage, loading, or fish release activities, and comments on barging operations.
 State biologists will report truck and barge mortality information in their weekly reports. - (3) Weekly Reports: State biologists shall prepare weekly reports documenting daily and weekly collection and transportation numbers, sampling information, facility and sampling mortality, descaling rates, and adult fallbacks.
 The weekly reports will be used by CENWW for any weekly reports required in the ESA Section 10 permit issued by NMFS.
+State biologists shall distribute the weekly reports regionally to other interested parties as directed by the CENWW Transportation Coordinator.